 If you’re a book aficionado, you must be somewhat familiar with the name Viktor Frankl, or at least on the book title “Man’s Search for Meaning”.
-If these don’t ring a bell, here’s a little excerpt explaining the book’s content taken from
+If these don’t ring a bell, here’s a quick summary of the book’s content taken from Wikipedia:

 Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as a prisoner in Nazi concentration camps during World War II, and describing his psychotherapeutic method, which involved identifying a purpose in life to feel positively about, and then immersively imagining that outcome.Wikipedia, as of 2019